 Everest

 While it isn’t technically a dive, taking a trip to this submerged site aboard the DeepSee Submersible is a once in a lifetime opportunity to explore Cocos’ depths.
-The DeepSee Submersible is a custom-built one-atmosphere submarine, capable of carrying a pilot and two passengers to a depth of 450 meters.
+The DeepSee Submersible is a custom-built one-atmosphere submarine, capable of carrying a pilot and two passengers to a depth of 450 metres.
 You’ll head down to around 90-metres, scouring the depths for weird and wonderful wildlife such as the endemic red-lipped Cocos batfish hopping amongst the octocorals, black coral bushes, and basket stars.

-Everest itself is a pinnacle that some 50-metres tall and is peppered with deep-water coral patches.
+Everest itself is a pinnacle that is some 50-metres tall and is peppered with deep-water coral patches.
 On the trip back up, you’ll slowly ascend the volcanic mountain searching for wildlife not seen in the shallows while the silhouettes of skipjack tuna, mobula rays, and scores of hammerheads circle the steep slopes above.

 The Wall